Second-order properties and central limit theorems for geometric functionals of Boolean models: Normal approximation via the Malliavin--Stein method

 for $F\in L^2_\eta$.
 These operators together with the difference operator and the Skorohod integral, which is not used in this paper, are called Malliavin operators.
-Combining \eqref{Dx} and \eqref{eqn:L-1}, we see that
+Combining \eqref{Dx} and \eqref {eqn:L-1}, we see that

-$\P$-a.s.\ for $\lambda$-a.e.\ $x\in \BX$.
-More details on the Wiener-It\^o chaos expansion and the Malliavin operators can be found in \cite{LaPe11} and the references therein.
+$\P$-a.s. for $\lambda$-a.e. $x\in\BX$.
+More details on the Wiener--It\^o chaos expansion and the Malliavin operators can be found in \cite{LaPe11} and the references therein.
 In \cite{Peccatietal2010,PeccatiZheng2010}, the Malliavin operators and Stein's method are combined to derive bounds for the normal approximation of Poisson functionals.
-In the following, we evaluate bounds obtained by this technique, which is called Malliavin-Stein method.
+In the following, we evaluate bounds obtained by this technique, which is called the Malliavin--Stein method.

-To measure the distance between two real-valued random variables $A,B$, we use the Wasserstein distance that is given by
+To measure the distance between two real-valued random variables $Y_1,Y_2$, we use the Wasserstein distance that is given by

-Here, $\Lip(1)$ stands for the set of all functions $h:\R\to\R$ with a Lipschitz constant less than or equal to one.
-For two $m$-dimensional random vectors $A,B$ we define
+Here, $\Lip(1)$ stands for the set of all functions $h\dvtx \R\to\R$ with a Lipschitz constant less than or equal to one.
+For two $m$-dimensional random vectors $Y_1,Y_2$, we define

-where ${\mathcal H}$ is the set of all three times continuously differentiable functions $h:\R^m\to\R$ such that
+where ${\mathcal H}$ is the set of all three times continuously differentiable functions $h\dvtx \R^m\to\R$ such that

-Convergence in the Wasserstein distance or in the ${\bf d_3}$-distance implies convergence in distribution.
+Convergence in the Wasserstein distance or in the $\mathbf{d}_3$-distance implies convergence in distribution.